shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 - minmimize maximum lose. ensure you guarded by worst scenario. (use in zero sum)

 #### Mix Strategy
-- play only if there are indiferences in few strategies
+- play only if there are indifferences in few strategies

+#### Backward Induction
+- Whenever I'm making move now I should focus on what opponent will do after that. maximizing
+- not always good

 #### Forward Induction

-#### Backward Induction
-- Whenever I'm making move now I should focus on what opponent will do after that. maximizing - not always good

 #### Tic Tac Toe